Quartic interaction: Exact solutions

 These wave solutions are interesting as, notwithstanding we started with an equation with a wrong mass sign, the dispersion relation has the right one.
-Besides, Jacobi function $\, {\rm dn}\!$ has no real zeros and so the field is never zero but moves around a given constant value that is initially chosen describing a spontaneous breaking of symmetry.
+Besides, the Jacobi function dn has no real zeros and so the field is never zero but moves around a given constant value that is initially chosen describing a spontaneous breaking of symmetry.

 A proof of uniqueness can be provided if we note that the solution can be sought in the form $\varphi=\varphi(\xi)$ being $\xi=p\cdot x$.
 Then, the partial differential equation becomes an ordinary differential equation that is the one defining the Jacobi elliptic function with $p$ satisfying the proper dispersion relation.